Soulm8te: Production

 In June 2024, it was announced that a spin-off of M3GAN (2022) was in development.
-Kate Dolan signed on to direct and rewrite the original draft by Rafael Jordan, that was based on a story by Phil Lord, James Wan, Ingrid Bisu, Jordan, and Christopher Miller.
-In August, Lily Sullivan, David Rysdahl, and Claudia Doumit joined the cast.
-Principal photography had been completed by November 2024.
-In March 2025, Oliver Cooper, Steve Chusak, Ossian Perret, Emma Ramos, Isabelle Bonfrer, Robert Ashe, Jon Tarcy, Harleen Sahota, and Charlie Kranz rounded out the cast.
+Kate Dolan signed on to direct and rewrite the original draft by Rafael Jordan, that was based on a story by James Wan, Wan's wife Ingrid Bisu, and Jordan.
+It is described as a science fiction erotic thriller.

+Lily Sullivan, David Rysdahl, and Claudia Doumit joined the cast in lead roles.
+Oliver Cooper, Steve Chusak, Emma Ramos, and Ossian Perret were also cast in undisclosed roles.
+Principal photography began in September 2024 in Dublin, Ireland, and was completed by that November.
 Narayan Van Maele served as the cinematographer, while John Cutler edited the film.